EpiphaCy/EpiphaCy.Github.io/index.md

 1. Research Assistant, 2019.12 - Now
 - Advisor: Prof. Wenbin Wu, Fanhai International School of Finance, Fudan University, Shanghai
   Monetary Policy, Macroeconomic Theory
-  A working paper about the effect of expected shock of monetary policy ongoing.
+  A working paper focusing on the macroeconomic implications of the unexpected component of the Fed's monetary policy is in progress.

 2. Research Assistant, 2019.5 - 2020.4, *[Xiyuan Programme, FDUROP]*
 - Advisor: Prof. Fang Qin, School of Economics, Fudan University, Shanghai